artempoletsky/blender_scale_with_modifiers/unify.md

 ![](https://raw.githubusercontent.com/artempoletsky/blender_scale_with_modifiers/master/img/example%201.png)

-You will get the same result, if you will press `Use names` option in this example.
+You will get the same result, if you will delete second bevel and press `Use names` option in this example.

 ## Options